 Black Friday is the film based on the 1993 serial Mumbai bombings, starring Kay Kay Menon, Pavan Malhotra, Aditya Srivastava, Imtiaz Ali, Pratima Kazmi and Zakir Hussain.
 The story of the film tells about the after blast investigation stories by the various classes of people involved – police, conspirators, victims, middlemen.
 The film portrays the life of a terrorist after the blast and his ability to deal with all kind of pressures.
 It also focuses on the pressure faced by the investigators to get to the terrorist without harming guiltless people in their vigor.

-Also Read : Bollywood Films on Terrorism
+Also Read: Bollywood Films on Terrorism

 Dev.
 D (2009)

 Dev.
-D is an Indian black comedy romance drama and also modern adaptation of Devdas.
-The film stars Abhay Deol, Mahie Gill and Kalki Koechlin.
+D is an Indian black comedy romance drama and also the modern adaptation of Devdas.
+The film stars Abhay Deol, Mahie Gill, and Kalki Koechlin.
 The film is a complete blend of innovation as it has added the recent viral events of the country of that time – DPS girl’s leaked blow-job MMS and the drink and drive BMW mauling case held in the capital city.
 These events show the capability of the creative director and improve the sense of perception of the audience.

 No Smoking (2007)

 No Smoking is a psychological thriller film by the maverick genius of Bollywood.
-The film is based upon the short story Quitters, by Stephen King. this film is much ahead of its time and not for the normal audience.
+The film is based on the short story Quitters, by Stephen King. this film is much ahead of its time and not for the normal audience.
 The star cast of the film includes John Abraham, Ayesha Takia, Ranvir Shorey and Paresh Rawal.
 The story of the film depicts the very fact that every addiction has its core in the consciousness, the soul and one have to purify the soul in order to get rid of the addiction.
 The same is going with the antagonist, K played by John Abraham, who comprehends the right or wrong in all judgments in his life.

 Ugly is a Bollywood emotional thriller directed by Anurag Kashyap.
-The starcast of the film includes Rahul bhat, Girish Kulkarni, Ronit Roy, Tejaswini Kolhapure, Vineet Kumar Singh, and Surveen Chawla.
+The starcast of the film includes Rahul Bhat, Girish Kulkarni, Ronit Roy, Tejaswini Kolhapure, Vineet Kumar Singh, and Surveen Chawla.
 The film was also screened in the Director’s Fortnight section at the 2013 Cannes Film Festival.
-The story of the film is based on an aspiring actor and depicts a terrible tale of corruption, apathy and total violence when his ten year old daughter disappears.
+The story of the film is based on an aspiring actor and depicts a terrible tale of corruption, apathy and total violence when his ten-year-old daughter disappears.

-Paanch is a crime thriller film which was Banned by The Central Board of Film Certification due to extensive violence, portrayal of drug abuse and foul language involved in it.
+Paanch is a crime thriller film which was Banned by The Central Board of Film Certification due to extensive violence, the portrayal of drug abuse and foul language involved in it.
 The film stars Kay Kay Menon, Aditya Srivastava, Vijay Maurya, Joy Fernandes and Tejaswini Kolhapure.
 The story of the film revolves around four friends who plan a kidnapping which went wrong and eventually leads to an interesting end.
 The film showcases the fast-paced urban life full of ambition, immorality, insatiability and angst and its effect on an ordinary person.